LDSSA/railway-model-deploy/README.md

 ## 1. Intro

-This is a very simplistic yet effective way to deploy a scikit model behind a HTTP server on railway.
+This is a very simplistic yet effective way to deploy a scikit model behind an HTTP server on railway.

 There are 4 main topics to cover here: